Frequently Asked Dental Questions – Vero Beach, FL

 How often should I plan to see a dentist?

 The recommended frequency for dental visits by the American Dental Association is every six months.
 This allows for a professional to examine the teeth and gums to check for any signs of infection or damage while also mitigating any potential issues by providing timely treatment.
-These regular appointments include thorough examinations as well as professional cleanings.
+These regular appointments include thorough examinations as well as professional teeth cleanings.

-Yes, pain is just one symptom that can arise when there is a problem.
+Yes, pain is just one symptom that can arise when there is a dental problem.
 However, there can be underlying issues that extend beyond the visible portions of a tooth.
 Even if the structure is not physically damaged on the outside, problems can exist inside the tooth that are not causing pain signals to be triggered.
-It is best to seek the help of a skilled professional like Dr. Cromer or Dr. Schwartz to be sure there are no additional issues that could affect the future of your smile.
+It is best to seek the help of a skilled dental professional like Dr. Cromer or Dr. Schwartz to be sure there are no additional issues that could affect the future of your smile.

 Will I need to see a specialist for dental implant placement?

 One of the benefits of visiting Cromer & Cairns Dental is that we provide start-to-finish dental implant treatment in-house.
-This means that because we have a periodontist on staff that you will not need to seek an outside specialist for the minor oral surgery that is required for implant placement.
+This means that because we have a periodontist on staff that you will not need to seek an outside specialist for the minor oral surgery that is required for dental implant placement.

 Is Invisalign better than traditional braces?